lcnr/akari/README.md

 Both the code and all the art in this repository is licensed under the [MIT license].

+This project is quite early in development and is therefore not yet in a playable state.

 [MIT license]: ./LICENSE

 ## Design